Face Serums: Are They Worth the Hype?

 Most serums (especially hydrating ones like hyaluronic acid) work best on slightly damp skin.
 This helps them be absorbed better and lock in moisture.
 Applying them to dry skin can actually draw moisture out of the skin, leading to dryness.

-For stronger actives (like retinol), apply on dry skin to reduce irritation risk.
+For stronger actives (like retinol or exfoliants), apply on dry skin to reduce irritation risk.

 6. Are expensive serums always better?